Master degree projects in Molecular biology

 To avoid and prevent cheating and plagiarism, all Master theses written at the Department of Biology are sent to ”Urkund”, a program that uses internet/databases to scan a report for copied and plagiarized text.
 Your text is also added to the database, which prevents the contents of your thesis to be plagiarized by another student in the future.

 - Write a popular science summary of your project, which must be approved by your supervisor before the examination.
+Read the guidelines for writin the popular science summary (doc; 31 kB).
 Also let some of your fellow master students read and give feedback on your popular science summary.
 The popularized summary shall be included in the report that you hand in to the examiner and opponent so that it can be evaluated together with the report.
-You find guidelines for this summary here (doc; 31 kB).

 - The examination committee consists of: